Hippasus: Effective and Efficient Automatic Feature Augmentation for Machine Learning Tasks on Relational Data: Experimental Evaluation

 \subsection{Effect of Parameters}

-To understand how \hippasus's key hyperparameters affect effectiveness and efficiency, we conduct sensitivity analysis following the natural dependency of \hippasus's pipeline: (i) maximum join path length $\ell$, (ii) number $\pi$ of join paths to materialize, and (iii) number $\kappa$ of features to finally select.
+To understand how \hippasus's key hyperparameters affect effectiveness and efficiency, we conduct sensitivity analysis following the natural dependency of \hippasus's pipeline: (i) maximum join path length $\ell$, (ii) number $\pi$ of join paths to materialize, (iii) number $\kappa$ of features to finally select, and (iv) cascade threshold $\tau$.

-\textbf{Maximum path length.} We evaluate the impact of maximum join path length $\ell$ by varying it from 2 to 7 while fixing $\pi=10$ paths and $\kappa=10$ features.
-We assess the impact of $\ell$ on both effectiveness and efficiency, with detailed runtime breakdowns for the latter.
+\textbf{Maximum path length.} We vary the maximum join path length $\ell$ from 2 to 7 and assess its impact on both effectiveness and efficiency.

-Table~\ref{tab:sensitivity-max-path-depth} presents effectiveness results, revealing that shallow exploration at $\ell=2$ universally underperforms by restricting access to informative features located deeper in relational schemas.
-Furthermore, we observe that most datasets benefit monotonically from deeper exploration, with performance improving or stabilizing as length increases: \textit{Jannis} improves progressively from $\ell=2$ to $\ell=7$, \textit{Steel} reaches optimal performance at $\ell=7$, and \textit{Poverty} achieves best results at maximum path length.
-A few datasets exhibit mild performance variations across intermediate lengths, such as \textit{Diabetes} peaking at $\ell=3$ and \textit{Fraud} at $\ell=4$, yet crucially, increasing length does not cause severe degradation, confirming the robustness of deeper exploration.
-Setting $\ell=7$ as the default provides flexibility to discover distant features when beneficial, while the LLM-based path ranker naturally prioritizes shorter paths even when deeper exploration is permitted, with average selected path lengths ranging from 2.0 to 5.8 across datasets (bottom row in Table~\ref{tab:sensitivity-max-path-depth}).
+Table~\ref{tab:sensitivity-max-path-depth} presents effectiveness results, revealing that shallow exploration at $\ell=2$ often underperforms by restricting access to informative features located deeper in relational schemas.
+Furthermore, we observe that most datasets benefit from deeper exploration up to moderate or large path lengths, with performance improving or stabilizing as length increases: \textit{Jannis} improves progressively from $\ell=2$ to $\ell=7$, \textit{Steel} reaches optimal performance at $\ell=7$, and \textit{Poverty} achieves best results at maximum path length.
+A few datasets, such as \textit{Diabetes}, exhibit mild performance variations across intermediate lengths peaking at $\ell=3$, yet crucially, increasing length does not cause severe degradation, confirming the robustness of deeper exploration.
+Setting $\ell=7$ as the default for these datasets provides flexibility to discover distant features when beneficial, while the LLM-based path ranker naturally prioritizes shorter paths even when deeper exploration is permitted.